-Two bumbling blokes set out again one day, over the hills and far away, on the second outdoorstype “Aleblazer” hike.
+Two bumbling blokes set out again.
+Over the hills and far away.
+Read about the second Outdoorstype “Aleblazer” hike here.

 What is “Aleblazer”?

 It’s a simple concept.
 The day starts at a pub somewhere where we sample local craft beer.
 Then we hike along roads and trails through the wilderness (there must be wilderness somewhere along the way).
 The walk then finishes at a pub, where we also drink beer.
 The first walk was in winter and was from The Crafers Hotel to The Edinburgh Hotel in Mitcham.
 This walk was in the middle of summer and was from The Uraidla Hotel to Mt Lofty Summit and down Waterfall Gully to The Feathers Hotel in Burnside.

 What’s the best time of year to go walking in the Adelaide Hills you ask?
 Walking season in South Australia is officially defined by Walking SA as mid-April to mid-October, depending on weather and fire bans.
 National Parks are closed on days of catastrophic fire danger and, as we found, when it’s 30 degrees and sunny, walking steep bush trails in the Adelaide Hills is a strenuous activity.
 Be mindful of your health and safety and make no mistake, hiking in summer can be dangerous.
 Autumn, winter and spring are good, summer is usually bad.